michaelberlian/ISSS608-Shiny/readme.md

-# NOWCASTING STATE OF ECONOMIC IN SINGAPORE
+# NOWCASTING STATE OF ECONOMIC IN SINGAPORE - User Guide

 The application consist of 4 pages:
 - Historical